AndreRamus/Aloha-p1/README.md

 ##Technology Used

-This project was built on top of our first project, Project 1 pt-b, which was a static page.
+This project was built on top of our first project, Project 1 pt-a, which was a static page.
 Below are the languages I used to code the website for project hand-in.

 HTML5
 CSS3